Ghada N. Farhat

-Specializing in non-communicable diseases (NCDs), Dr. Farhat is an epidemiologist with extensive experience in research design, the conduct of epidemiologic studies, statistical modeling, grant writing, and scientific writing.
-Her current research interests include surveillance, etiology, and prevention of NCDs.
+Specializing in non-communicable diseases (NCDs), Dr. Farhat is an epidemiologist with extensive experience in research methods, program design and implementation, statistical analysis, grant writing, and scientific writing.

-- She is co-investigator on a partnership with the Africa Centers for Disease Control and Prevention aimed at strengthening public health workforce capacity across Africa through establishing an Institute for Workforce Development which will lead efforts to train public health professionals in Member States of the African Union.
+- She is co-investigator on a partnership with the Africa Centers for Disease Control and Prevention aimed at strengthening public health workforce capacity across Africa through establishing the Institute for Workforce Development which currently leads efforts to train public health professionals in Member States of the African Union.

 - Under a partnership between the U.S. Centers for Disease Control and Prevention and Emory University, Dr. Farhat co-led workforce development projects in West Africa (Liberia and Sierra Leone) geared at training public health workers in field epidemiology and public health management and leadership skills, critical needs brought into focus by the 2014–2016 Ebola epidemic.